|

 Getting to Atlanta on

-I met Ramsey and his cousin, Bill, at his parent’s house.
-We hung out
+town, I met Ramsey and his cousin, Bill, at his parent’s house.
+We

-for a few minutes while Ramsey finished packing his stuff.
-I was again
+hung out for a few minutes while Ramsey finished packing his stuff.

-amazed by the stark appearance of Ramsey’s old bedroom.
-There was a
+I was again amazed by the stark appearance of Ramsey’s old bedroom.

-huge bed in the corner, the only furniture to speak of, covered in
+There was a huge bed in the corner, the only furniture to speak of,

-medallion status with Delta, so they were pretty good to us.
-We had
+Delta, so they were pretty good to us.
+We had plenty of time

-plenty of time before our flight, so we walked the concourse instead of
+before our flight, so we walked the concourse instead of taking the

-taking the train.
-We stopped at Arby’s for a “binger” and then began to
+train.
+We stopped at Arby’s for a “binger” and then began to board

 We flew on a 767 – a

-had a good view of the TV consoles mounted on the front bulkhead that
+left and had a good view of the TV consoles mounted on the front

-displayed our position on a map and gave wind speed, altitude, etc… The
+bulkhead that displayed our position on a map and gave wind speed,

 We took off in the day